pogodevorg/awesome-pokemongo/README.md

 * [PokemonGoPokedex](https://github.com/NickB23/PokemonGoPokedex) - A nice app using public API's and JSON, showcasing the Pokémon available in the first version of Pokémon GO.
 * [PokemonGoTracker](https://github.com/NghiaVNguyen/PokemonGoTracker) - A Swift project developed for consumers to track spotted Pokemon.
 * [PoGoTool](https://github.com/LeTchang/PoGoTool) - iOS App for Pokemon Go with tools
+* [GoTracker](http://gotracker.xyz) - Polished iOS app with a live map from multiple sources, has background tracking with notifications and an Apple Watch app.

 ##### Windows 10 (UWP - mobile, tablet, desktop)